spdk/spdk/doc/accel_fw.md

 acceleration capabilities.
 ISA/L is used for optimized CRC32C calculation within the software module.

-The framework includes an API for getting the current capabilities of the selected module.
-See [`spdk_accel_get_capabilities`](https://spdk.io/doc/accel__engine_8h.html) for more details.
-For the software module, all capabilities will be reported as supported.
-For the hardware modules, only functions accelerated by hardware will be reported however any function can still be called, it will just be backed by software if it is not reported as a supported capability.

 ## Acceleration Framework Functions {#accel_functions}

 Functions implemented via the framework can be found in the DoxyGen documentation of the